 Later that week in the (now closed) department store Samaritaine I tracked down the perfume.
 Faced with a sceptical and brightly-enamelled assistant I somehow blagged a sample, dabbing it self-consciously on my left wrist.
-I walked out of the store, smelling like a high class tart, crossed the Pont Neuf and walked eastwards along the Quai de l'Horloge.
+I walked out of the store, crossed the Pont Neuf and headed eastwards along the Quai de l'Horloge.
 It was like being in the company of a vapourous spirit guide.
 I could still catch a wistful trace of the fragrance in my hotel room the following morning.
 Vol de Nuit has remained my favourite perfume ever since.

 The creation of Jacques Guerlain, it was launched in 1933 and named after Antoine Saint Exupery's novel Night Flight (an account of the early days of aviation from the author of Le petit prince).
 The chunky bottle represents a rapidly spinning aircraft propeller and is a lovely example of 30s modernism.
 The top notes (and I had to look this up) are bergamot, galbanum and petit grain; below that jasmine, daffodil and spices; the base combines earthy woodsy notes of iris, vanilla.
 It's the most alluring and complex aroma, or succession of aromas, you can possibly imagine.
 Legend has it that it was originally concocted for, or at least worn by, professional courtesans flying overnight from Paris to North Africa between the wars.
 It has a fabulous sillage which lasts for hours.